envisioning/vocab/vocab/model-distillation.md

 ---
 category: CORE, ARCH
+generality:
+- 0.7
+- 0.675
+- 0.65
+- 0.625
+- 0.6
+- 0.575
+- 0.55
 slug: model-distillation
 summary: ML technique where a larger, more complex model (teacher) is used to train a smaller, simpler model (student) to approximate the teacher's predictions while maintaining similar performance.
 title: Model Distillation
 ---